russgove/powerbi-docs/powerbi-docs/service-gateway-onprem-indepth.md

 LocalizationGroup: Gateways
 ---
 # On-premises data gateway in-depth
-It's possible for users in your organization to access on-premises data (to which they already have access authorization), but before those users can connect to your on-premises data source, an On-premises data gateway needs to be installed and configured.
+It's possible for users in your organization to access on-premises data, but before those users can connect to your on-premises data source, an On-premises data gateway needs to be installed and configured and a user with rights to access your on-premises data must establish a connection.
 The gateway facilitates quick and secure behind-the-scenes communication between a user in the cloud, to your on-premises data source, and then back to the cloud.

 Installing and configuring a gateway is usually done by an administrator.
 It may require special knowledge of your on-premises servers and in some cases may require Server Administrator permissions.